 Bayside founders are the perfect example of a few people changing the world.
 The Old Alcohol Plant in Port Hadlock Washington, was originally a manufacturing plant built in 1911 by Charles Adams, father of Photographer Ansel Adams'.
 After years of difficulties and making little profit, the plant closed in 1929 and remain closed until the 1980s when it was remodeled into a resort hotel.

 As the need rises the vision expands.
 The need for temporary housing and affordable permanent housing has exploded.
 In the original vision of service, the hope was that people could be assisted into permanent, affordable housing in a few months.
-That guest stay has grown to 8 months on average because of the affordable housing shortage.
+That guest stay has grown exponentially due to the affordable housing shortage.
 Bayside has since expanded its vision and is now working on additional temporary housing in the areas as well as developing permanent housing solutions.

 A Historic Hotel is Transformed